-Our findings demonstrate significant relationships between the physical appearance of applicants and the decision to grant interviews in the setting of GME.
+Our findings demonstrate significant relationships between the physical appearance of applicants and the decision to grant interviews in the setting of graduate medical education.
 Across the spectrum of race, gender, and academic achievement, there was a clear pattern of discrimination against facially unattractive and obese applicants.

-In our simulated residency selection process involving core faculty from

-5 different radiology programs, the facial attractiveness of an applicant, as presented by the application photograph, was more influential in selection for interview than were well-established medical school performance metrics such as preclinical class rank, clinical clerkship grades, AOA membership, and quantity of research publications, all of which have been shown to be among the most important factors in the selection of radiology applicants for interview.23 While not as influential as facial attractiveness, obesity was on par with most academic metrics.
-Furthermore, our findings demonstrate a statistically significant interaction between facial attractiveness and obesity, such that, assuming a 15% threshold for recommendation for interview (the average of the 5 participating residency programs), an applicant who is obese and facially unattractive is 14% less likely to receive an interview than is an applicant who is nonobese and facially attractive, according to our model.
+In our simulated residency selection process involving core faculty from five different radiology programs, the facial attractiveness of an applicant, as presented by the application photograph, was more influential in selection for interview than were well-established medical school performance metrics such as preclinical class rank, clinical clerkship grades, AOA membership, and quantity of research publications, all of which have been shown to be among the most important factors in the selection of radiology applicants for interview.23 While not as influential as facial attractiveness, obesity was on par with most academic metrics.
+Furthermore, our findings demonstrate a statistically significant interaction between facial attractiveness and obesity, such that, assuming a 15% threshold for recommendation for interview (the average of the five participating residency programs), an applicant who is obese and facially unattractive is 14% less likely to receive an interview than is an applicant who is non-obese and facially attractive, according to our model.

-Our study builds on similar work in the business literature demonstrating improved hiring rates for attractive individuals, but few studies have explored this phenomenon in the higher education admissions process.
-No published studies, to our knowledge, have demonstrated discrimination in admissions based on the facial attractiveness of applicants, but 2 studies found evidence for weightbased discrimination.
-In 1966, Canning and Mayer showed that obese students were less likely to be accepted into elite colleges,24 and more recently, Burmeister and colleagues demonstrated that applicants with a higher body mass index were less likely to be offered a position in a graduate psychology program.25
+Our study builds upon similar work in the business literature demonstrating improved hiring rates for attractive individuals, but few studies have explored this phenomenon in the higher education admissions process.
+No published studies, to our knowledge, have demonstrated discrimination in admissions based on the facial attractiveness of applicants, but two studies found evidence for weight-based discrimination.
+In 1966, Canning and Mayer showed that obese students were less likely to be accepted into elite colleges,24 and more recently, Burmeister and colleagues demonstrated that applicants with a higher body mass index were less likely to be offered a position in a graduate psychology program.25 isolate the physical features of the applicant and eliminate confounders that might otherwise manifest in the admissions process.
+In Burmeister and colleagues' study, personal interviews were used to evaluate the influence of applicant obesity on admissions decisions, but this methodology failed to control for indirect factors known to be correlates of obesity, such as selfconfidence and interpersonal skills.26 Canning's methodology, a retrospective review of admission data, is similarly plagued by confounders that correlate with obesity and facial unattractiveness, such as letters of recommendation,27 extracurricular activities,26 and grades.28 This problem was avoided in our study by use of fictitious applicants, the randomization of all academic variables, the exclusion of letters of recommendation, and the inclusion of only noninfluencing extracurricular activities and premedical accomplishments.

 The design of our study, which simulated the actual resident selection process through deception of the application reviewers, allowed us to control for several confounding variables present in prior studies.
-By using a single photograph as a surrogate for attractiveness, we were able to isolate the physical features of the applicant and eliminate confounders that might otherwise manifest in the admissions process.
-In Burmeister and colleagues' study, personal interviews were used to evaluate the influence of applicant obesity on admissions decisions, but this methodology failed to control for
+By using a single photograph as a surrogate for attractiveness, we were able to